 No, not really.
 Your mortgage offer is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
 Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
 A further alternative is for your Handforth conveyancing lawyer to apply to be on the conveyancing panel.

 We wanted to use a conveyancing solicitor in Handforth for our house purchase.
 Our broker informed us that our bank Clydesdale won't deal with them.
 Why is this not regarded as unfair competition?

-Banks ordinarily restrict either the type or the number of conveyancing firms on their panel.
-A common example of such restriction(s) being that a firm must have two or more partners.
-In addition to restricting the type of firm, some have decided to limit the number of firms they use to represent them.
-You should note that banks have no responsibility for the quality of advice provided by any Handforth lawyer on their panel.
-Mortgage fraud was a key driver in the rationalisation of conveyancing panels a few years ago and whilst there are differing views about the extent of solicitor involvement in some of that fraud.
-Statistics from the Land Registry reveal that thousands of law firms only carry out one or two conveyances a year.
-Those supporting conveyancing panel cuts ask why law firms should have the right to be on a Lender panel when clearly, conveyancing is not their speciality.
-To put it another way; would you want a conveyancing solicitor to represent you if you were charged with a crime?
-Presumably not.
+Banks tend to restrict either the type or the amount of conveyancing practices on their panel.
+A common example of such restriction(s) being that a law practice must have two or more partners.
+In addition to restricting the type of firm, some have decided to limit the amount of solicitor practices they use to represent them.
+Be aware that Clydesdale have no responsibility for the quality of advice provided by any member of Clydesdale Conveyancer Panel.
+Mortgage fraud was a key driver in the rationalisation of solicitor panels since 2008 even though there remains differing opinions concerning the level of solicitor involvement in some of that fraud.
+Statistics from the Land Registry reveal that thousands of law firms, including some in or near Handforth only perform a couple conveyances per annum.